j927chen/Name-2-Face/README.md

 &nbsp;

-Complete with strict data validation, error message pop-ups, and error handling so your experience is clean!
+Complete with strict data validation, confirmation checking, and error message pop-ups so your experience is clean!

 &nbsp;